Milind-Yadav07/shareIT/README.md

 ### 🔍 How It Works
-- Signaling Phase: React frontend communicates with the Node.js backend to exchange connection metadata (SDPs, ICE candidates).
+- Signaling Phase: React frontend communicates with the Node.js backend to exchange connection metadata.
 - Connection Setup: WebRTC establishes a direct data channel between users.
 - File Transfer: Files are sent directly via the data channel—no server involvement in the actual transfer.